Harrison Ford's plane involved in airliner mishap

 Harrison Ford was aboard a small plane that landed on a taxiway of a California airport, flying directly over a waiting American Airlines 737, federal officials said.

-The Federal Aviation Administration is investigating this incident.
+The Federal Aviation Administration, which has not identified who was piloting the plane, is investigating this incident.

 According to the FAA, the actor's Aviat Husky single-engine propellor plane was cleared to land on Runway 20L at John Wayne Airport in Orange County, Monday afternoon.
 The FAA said the pilot repeated the approved landing clearance back to the air traffic controller.